Spaceswap Price Down 12% Over Last 7 Days (MILK2)

-Spaceswap (CURRENCY:MILK2) traded 6.3% lower against the U.S. dollar during the one day period ending at 17:00 PM E.T. on August 29th.
-Over the last week, Spaceswap has traded down 12% against the U.S. dollar.
-One Spaceswap coin can now be purchased for approximately $0.27 or 0.00000424 BTC on popular cryptocurrency exchanges.
-Spaceswap has a market capitalization of $1.58 million and $49,013.00 worth of Spaceswap was traded on exchanges in the last 24 hours.
+Spaceswap (CURRENCY:MILK2) traded 6.3% lower against the US dollar during the 24-hour period ending at 14:00 PM Eastern on August 30th.
+Spaceswap has a market capitalization of $1.58 million and approximately $49,013.00 worth of Spaceswap was traded on exchanges in the last day.
+One Spaceswap coin can now be purchased for about $0.27 or 0.00000424 BTC on cryptocurrency exchanges.
+During the last week, Spaceswap has traded 12% lower against the US dollar.

 - Tether (USDT) traded 0% higher against the dollar and now trades at $1.00 or 0.00002051 BTC.